How is the price per cubic metre gas created?

 At first the regional surcharge looks like an obligated rate, however this isn’t really the truth.
 It is a choice for the supplier.
 The suppliers determines the actual rate for the charge at your bill, so it is theoretically possible that it is nothing.

 Just like the standing charges it is highly advised to give the regional surcharges a close look when comparing offers.
 It is a part of the total package, so it is important.
 Surprisingly high costs should draw your attention, but also very low ones have to.
 When they are very low, always check the other rate.
 More than once the other rates will (over)compensate the low regional surcharge.
-For your company the individual rates aren’t interesting, the total package it the one thing that counts.
+For your small business or corporate company the individual rates aren’t interesting, the total package it the one thing that counts.
 We understand that the individual rates are good to watch, but in the end the total price is important for your company.

 We are happy to check if the offered regional surcharge is a reliable and profitable offer.